We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 for char in s:

-# If stack is not empty and top element is same as current character
+# If stack is not empty and the top element equals the current character, pop the top element

 if stack and stack[-1] == char: